picocms/picocms.github.io/in-depth/upgrade-pico-30.md

     - /upgrade.html
 ---

 You want to learn more about Pico's latest major installment, Pico 3.0?
 Pico 3.0 is a major release, but brings relatively small changes to Pico's core.
 What it does bring might be the biggest "minor change" Pico had in a while: majorly updated dependencies.
 These updates include switching to [Twig 3.3][Twig] (from Twig 1.44) and [Symfony YAML 5.4][Yaml] (from YAML 2.8), but also a slight step back from [Parsedown][] 1.8-beta to the stable Parsedown 1.7 line.
 The main reason for these updates is to better support PHP 8.0.
 This should be great news to the majority of Pico users, however, it does also mean that Pico now requires PHP 7.2.5 or later, and that Pico no longer supports (ancient) PHP 5 based environments.

+We're also pleased to announce [Pico CMS for Nextcloud 2.0][NextcloudApp].
+You didn't hear about Pico CMS for Nextcloud yet?
+Pico CMS for Nextcloud fully integrates Pico into [Nextcloud][], a free and open-source collaboration platform for creating and using file hosting services.
+Pico CMS for Nextcloud allows one to create simple, secure, shareable and amazingly powerful websites with just a few clicks.
+It gives you everything you would expect from a extremely powerful admin interface for Pico.

+Anyway, what holds true for Pico 3.0, also holds true for Pico CMS for Nextcloud 2.0: It's a major release, but brings relatively small changes besides updated dependencies.
+Pico CMS for Nextcloud 2.0 is powered by Pico 3.0, thus all changes to Pico 3.0 are also part of the Nextcloud app.
+The biggest addition is that users can now share their websites with other Nextcloud groups more easily.
+Besides, Pico CMS for Nextcloud now fully supports forms, allows users to rename their websites and includes Pico's `DummyPlugin` as plugin template.
+Furthermore there were a whole lot of improvements "under the hood".

 If you have any questions about Pico 3.0, the upgrade process, or if you experience compatibility issues with the upgrade, please check out the ["Getting Help" section][GettingHelp] of the docs, and don't be afraid to open a new [Issue][Issues] on GitHub.